-The syntax for specifying B, S, T and W sub-blocks is analogous to the syntax used in control files.
+The syntax for specifying B, C, S, T and W sub-blocks is analogous to the syntax used in control files.
 A brief summary of the syntax is given here.

-Sequences of DEFB statements can be declared on a single line thus:
+Sequences of DEFB statements can be declared on a single line by a comma-separated list of sublengths thus:

+'''

 bB40960,82,5

+'''